folio-org/curriculum/04_deploy_test_stripes_module.md

 # Deploy test Stripes module

-In this lesson we set aside the Okapi server and focus on the web-based user interface, Stripes.
+In this lesson we set aside the Okapi server (leave it running) and focus on the web-based user interface, Stripes.
 The Okapi Gateway is not required for this lesson.

 ## Inform the Yarn package manager of the FOLIO UI registry location
 (Note: the output of commands is artificially indented from the command line to call out the command lines.)